adedotunalausa/active-edge-inventory-app/README.md

     The algorithm solution is included in the algorithmTask folder.

-## Comprehensive documentation can be found below
+## Comprehensive documentation to this api 👇🏽

 [Click here to view documentation](https://documenter.getpostman.com/view/11267944/UVCCe3hA)